-Welcome to the inaugural Eastleigh Film Festival.
-Boasting unique interactive experiences and classic films, our brand new festival runs from 22 – 27 September 2014 and aims to put the excitement back into going to the movies
+We hope you enjoyed the inaugural Eastleigh Film Festival.
+Boasting unique interactive experiences and classic films, our brand new festival ran from 22 – 27 September 2014 and aimed to put the excitement back into going to the movies

-BBC Film 2014 critic Danny Leigh has helped shape the event which will open with an innovative audience-picked gala at the Vue cinema, Eastleigh.
-Danny will be there on the 22nd September to introduce three films as voted for by you from his own list of favorites.
-Visit Danny’s Choices and get voting!
+BBC Film 2014 critic Danny Leigh helped shape the event which opened with an innovative audience-picked gala at the Vue cinema, Eastleigh.
+Danny was there on the 22nd September to introduce three films as voted for by you from his own list of favourites.
+Visit Danny’s Choices to check out the winning films!

-The festival will also host a specialist Industry Day on 25 September featuring opportunities for aspiring new filmmakers to meet the experts, ask questions and learn how to break into the business.
+The festival also hosted a specialist Industry Day on 25 September featuring opportunities for aspiring new filmmakers to meet the experts, ask questions and learn how to break into the business.

-Eastleigh Film Festival is also running a short film competition in association with the European-funded Recreate project and welcome submissions from the UK and France.
+We also ran a short film competition in association with the European-funded Recreate project and welcomed submissions from the UK and France.
 The first prize will be professional development and seed funding opportunities valued at £5,000 (approx.).
-Shortlisted film entries will be screened throughout the week leading up to the announcement of the winner at the Industry Day.
+The winning film entries were screened and announced at our Industry Day.

-We really hope you enjoy our festival.
+We really hope you enjoyed our festival.
 If you have any feedback or queries, please don’t hesitate to get in touch.

 Eastleigh Film Festival Team

 Eastleigh Film Festival is part of the Recreate programme, a cross-border initiative of 11 cities and urban areas from northern France and the south and east coast of England of which Eastleigh is a leading partner.

 Part of the ongoing Interreg IVA (Channel) France-England programme, Recreate aims to bring empty commercial and cultural properties back to life by transforming them into business clusters for creative enterprises and artists, including new start-up companies.